Accelerator Classic Participants with films at MIFF 2022

 Liam Phillips: Is a writer-director based in Melbourne.
 Having attended the University of Melbourne, he studied creative writing and cultural studies, with a focus on film and screenwriting.
 In 2018 he wrote and directed the short film ‘FOE’ as a part of Screen Australia and ABC’s horror anthology ‘Dark Place’, released in 2019.
 He has gone on to direct music videos for Music Victoria Award-winning metal band Diploid in 2019 and 2021, as well as pursue screenwriting work.

-Eva Torkkola: Is a graduate of the Master of Film and Television (Directing) at the Victorian College of the Arts, Eva Justine Torkkola was selected as one of twenty filmmakers mentored by Jane Campion at the International Filmmaking Academy in Italy in 2019.
-Her graduate short SOMETHING HAS DIED IN THE FOREST (ЩОСЬ В ЛIСI ЗДОХЛО) was nominated for an Australian Directors’ Guild and Australian Writers’ Guild award in 2020.
-In 2021 her latest script, Viktor, was shortlisted for the Monte Miller awards.
+Eva Torkkola: A graduate of the Master of Film and Television (Directing) at the University of Melbourne, Eva Justine Torkkola was selected for the International Filmmaking Academy in Italy in 2019 and mentored by Jane Campion.
+In 2020 her short film ‘SOMETHING HAS DIED IN THE FOREST’ (ЩОСЬ В ЛIСI ЗДОХЛО) was nominated for an Australian Directors’ Guild and Australian Writers’ Guild award.
+Eva’s short script ‘Viktor’ was shortlisted for the 2021 Monte Miller Awards.
+In 2024 Eva was selected as one of 25 directors from around the world for the Filmmaking Accelerator with Werner Herzog, making a film under his guidance.

 Director’s selected by New Zealand Film Commission’s Kāinga Initiative: